-Please refer to 2.4 Operational Requirements and 3.3.2 Requirements for Non-Local Service Providers.
+Please refer to 2.4 Operational Requirements and 3.3.2 Requirements for Non-local Service Providers.

-The OCIF Guide contains specific requirements in relation to the valuation and pricing of an OCIF's assets and matters such as meetings, charges and fees, investment limits, borrowing powers, the frequency of dealing and redemptions.
+The OCIF Guide contains specific requirements regarding the valuation and pricing of an OCIF's assets, and regarding matters such as:

+- meetings;

+- charges and fees;

+- investment limits;

+- borrowing powers;

+- the frequency of dealing; and

+- redemptions.